Yoyito3D1/SCE-Boxing-Equipment-Store/README.md

 This is a React-based e-commerce web application that sells boxing equipment.
 It provides users with a seamless shopping experience, allowing them to browse products, view details, add items to a cart, and navigate easily across different pages.

 ## 🚀 Features
-- Browse boxing gear: gloves, wraps, punching bags, accessories
+- Browse boxing gear: gloves, wraps, punching bags, accessories.
 - View product details and prices
 - Add products to a shopping cart
 - Responsive design for desktop and mobile